nicholas-fong/TAPO-camera-motion-detect-and-record/Person/CREATE_YOLO.md

 ## 🛠️ 4.
 Export (spin) YOLOv5s to ONNX format that runs on CPU

-Run the export:
+Run the following:

 ```bash
 python export.py --weights yolov5s.pt --include onnx --opset 12 --device cpu
 ```

-During export, ignore **RuntimeError** during export.
-It doesn't affet the export of the model which is all you need.
+During above, ignore **RuntimeError** .
+It doesn't hurt the export of the YOLO model which is all you want.

 In the export log, you should see a line similar to below.
-It is important to see the "CPU"
+It is important to see the "CPU", that is good.

 ```
 YOLOV5 v7.0-453-geed9bc19 Python-3.12.3 torch-2.9.1+cu128 CPU